What's Coming to Netflix in April 2023

 - Norm of the North (2016) – Animated feature film about a polar bear who has to go to New York City to stop the plans of housing developing in the Arctic.

-- Over the Edge (2006) – DreamWorks animation movie about scheming raccoon who fools a mismatched family of forest creatures into helping him repay a debt of food.
+- Over the Hedge (2006) – DreamWorks animation movie about scheming raccoon who fools a mismatched family of forest creatures into helping him repay a debt of food.

 - Safari (2022) – African movie from director Bill Afwani.

-- Shark Tale (2004) – Martin Scorsese and Will Smith feature in this animated movie about a fish who convinces the world he slayed a shark.
+- Shark Tale (2004) – Martin Scorsese and Will Smith feature in this animated movie about a fish who convinces the world he slays a shark.

 - The Bourne Legacy (2012) – Jeremy Renner suits up as another estranged operative finding himself at odds with the CIA.